indykiss/DataStructures-Algos/Progress.md

 - Bl 1st round
 - Hacker rank practice on front end/ to do apps/ reviewing React

-RN: On leetcode, of the solved problems, I didn't do 17-20 of the 280+.
-Dave did those but I didn't.
-So I've basically done more LCs than Dave :(
+RN: On leetcode, of the solved problems, I didn't do ~20 of the 280+ Total via counting .js is 350.

 # September
 - KPI Builder